pixel

 What Is the Difference Between Depression and Anxiety?

-Now that we’ve covered some of the most common types of depression, it’s time to see if a residential treatment center for depression is right for you.
+Now that we’ve covered some of the most common types of depression, it’s time to see if a inpatient treatment center for depression is right for you.
 There are a couple areas to consider when deciding if you need inpatient support to treat depression.

 First, consider how long these feelings have been affecting you.
 Has it been a week?
 Two?
 Or has it been longer, lasting for a period of months or even years?
 If these feelings are relatively recent, then they could be normal feelings resulting from difficult or stressful times.
 However, if these feelings persist for upwards of six weeks, then you may need inpatient depression treatment to address a more serious, prolonged issue.